vdubyna/vdubyna.github.com/_posts/2012-09-25-magento-install.md

 ---
 layout: blog_entry
-title: Magento install with Phing tool
+title: "Magento: install with Phing tool"
 ---

 Magento auto install with the help of Phing